Peru, the land of the Incas, is one of the best countries to tour the Amazon Rainforest.

 Luxury Delfin Cruises from Iquitos, Peru

-When you are not relaxing aboard the vessel in your luxurious suite or on the elegant observation deck with a cocktail, tea or coffee, or enjoying gourmet cuisine, you will be exploring the Amazon Rainforest with your naturalist guide aboard comfortable launch boats, modern kayaks, or engaging forest walks.
+When you are not relaxing aboard the vessel in your luxurious suite or elegant observation deck with a cocktail, tea or coffee, or enjoying gourmet cuisine, you will be exploring the Amazon Rainforest.
+Enjoy exploring from the main vessel with your naturalist guide aboard comfortable launch boats, modern kayaks, or engaging forest walks.

 The Delfin cruises explore one of the most pristine protected areas of the Peruvian Amazon Rainforest, the Pacaya Samiria National Reserve.
 The reserve is home to an abundance of tropical plants and animals from blooming bromeliads to tropical toucans.

-Brazil nut trees are a fantastic metaphor for Amazon Rainforest tours as they require the surrounding forest in order to make their famous nuts.
+Brazil nut trees are a fantastic metaphor for Amazon Rainforest tours, as they require the surrounding forest in order to produce their famous nuts.
 With a disturbed forest, the trees will not produce their crop.
 In order to make money from Brazil nuts, therefore, people need to take care of the forest.

-Because the reserve is close to Puerto Maldonado, tours don’t need to spend as much money taking you to where the biodiversity is.
-Because of this as well, you can still see incredible wildlife spectacles from just 30 minutes from the town center, which means Puerto Maldonado is the better choice for a short tour.
+Because the reserve is close to Puerto Maldonado, you can see incredible wildlife in just 30 minutes travel time from the town center, which means Puerto Maldonado is the better choice for a short tour.

-Our selection for a short and more budget conscious visit is the community owned Posada Amazonas Lodge, the family inspired Refugio Amazonas Lodge, or the lake focused Sandoval Lake Lodge (also the best short tour to see the most monkeys).
+Our selection for a short and more budget conscious visit includes the community-owned Posada Amazonas Lodge and the family inspired Refugio Amazonas Lodge.

 The Manu Region

 Now we have the Manu region surrounding Manu National Park.
-This is reportedly the most pristine protected area in Peru and is certainly the largest.
-Manu was also the first national park formed in Peru and has become world-renowned among wildlife lovers.
-For example, Condé Nast Traveler Magazine mentined that the Manu Wildlife Center is “the most intense wildlife experience in Amazonia”.
+Manu was also one of the first national parks formed in Peru and has become world-renowned among wildlife lovers.
+However, to get into the reserved zone to see the most wildlife, this is best experienced on the Manu Adventurer tour.